 - Hitting

 - Punching

 - Scratching

 - Swearing

 - Kicking

 - Spitting

 - Biting

 - Ignoring the requests of adults

 - Lack of respect for property

 - Stealing

-- Stabbing (with school equipment, causing injury)
+- Stabbing

 - Cutting with scissors

 - Running in school (apart from playtime)

 - Answering back

 - Name calling

 - Rudeness

 - Rough playground behaviour

 - Willful damage

 - Bullying, ganging up, exclusion tactics

 10.5 Should any of the above occur frequently the parent and Head of Year must be informed and a File Note completed on CPOMS.
-The pupil will also be accompanied to see the Head of Pre-Prepwhere necessary.
+The pupil will also be accompanied to see the Head of Pre-Prep, where necessary.